united-neux/CAD_to_OpenMC/paper.md

 # Discussion and Conclusion
-We submit that have shown that the tool presented in this paper is a convenient tool for making CAD geometries available for Monte Carlo particle transport.
+We submit that we have shown that the tool presented in this paper is a convenient tool for making CAD geometries available for Monte Carlo particle transport.
 By utilizing the DAGMC-layer the resulting geometries are not restricted to OpenMC, but in fact may be used also in MCNP, fluka, etc. Experience has shown that a particularly useful feature is to extract tags from CAD-defined parts and interpret them as material tags for transport.
 This enables a consistent material naming scheme throughout the entire modeling procedure.

 Finally, as noted, other active projects exist targeting the problem.
 In the interest of efficiency and resource management, there are active efforts aimed unification, which may bear fruit in coming releases.